 APP 8 and cross-border disclosure

-Australian Privacy Principle 8 is the one most SaaS teams trip over.
-It does not ban sending personal information overseas — but it makes you accountable for what the overseas recipient does with it.
-If your US-owned cloud mishandles data you disclosed to it, the obligation and the reputational damage land on you.
-Keeping personal information onshore with a sovereign provider removes that cross-border exposure at the root, rather than papering over it with contractual clauses.
+Australian Privacy Principle 8 is the one most SaaS teams get to know well.
+It does not ban sending personal information overseas, but it makes you accountable for what an overseas recipient does with it.
+Keeping personal information onshore with an Australian-owned provider keeps that responsibility simple, everything sits under Australian law from the start, so there is no cross-border handoff to manage with contractual clauses.

-Beyond general good practice, several sectors face rules that make Australian sovereignty a practical requirement rather than a nice-to-have:
+Beyond general good practice, several sectors face rules that make Australian ownership a practical requirement rather than a nice-to-have:

 We break the specific rules down by sector in Industries.

-Use this to test any provider — including us.
-Sovereignty is a property you can verify, not a badge you take on trust.
+Use this to test any provider, including us.
+Ownership is a property you can verify, not a badge you take on trust.

 1. Corporate ownership.
 Is the provider an Australian entity with no foreign parent?
 Check the ABN and the ownership structure, not the marketing page.